Tetris (Electronic Arts): Magic

 Magic mode was an enhanced version of gameplay, where there are fifteen levels of difficulty.
 Each level of difficulty is incremented by speed and number of lines required to clear the level.
 Once the number of lines required to clear the level are met, the next level is presented.
 Upon failure of a level, the game offers players to retry an unlimited number of times.
 The game allows for pausing of gameplay, which is automatic when a player receives a phone call on an iPhone device.
 Another element of gameplay in Magic mode is the addition of helper objects that are retrieved throughout levels, which allow players to make minor edits to the puzzle.
 The special objects become available in the first five levels, and then remain generating upon lines completed and tetriminos placed.
 There are five special objects, ranging from a magic crayon to blocks converting to bubble popping status.

 History

 On December 1, 2011, the iOS version of the game was replaced with a new version, which came with an additional "Marathon One Touch Mode" as well as a paid subscription which comes with discounts and premium content.

 In January 2020, EA announced that they would retire their mobile version of the game on April 21, 2020, and the game became unplayable after this date, even if the full version was purchased.
 The Tetris Company instead licensed the rights to N3TWORK to create a new mobile version.

 Reception

-EA Mobile's 2011 release of Tetris received heavy criticism to be "needlessly cumbersome" in terms of touch controls, and missing (online) multiplayer options were seen as no longer up to current times.
+EA Mobile's 2011 release of Tetris received heavy criticism for being "needlessly cumbersome" in terms of touch controls, and missing (online) multiplayer options were seen as no longer up to current times.

-By 2010, the game reached 100 million paid downloads.
+By 2010, the game, along with other Tetris mobile versions, reached 100 million paid downloads.
+The number increased to 132 million a year later.